Axewuf/Beyond-The-Crosshair/README.md

 - Automating ingestion of SteamDB and tracker.gg tables currently copy-pasted.
 - Expanding API coverage to include additional competitor titles and esports platforms.
 - Extending visualizations into an interactive dashboard for broader accessibility.

+---

+## Acknowledgements

+Portions of this project made use of generative AI assistance.
+- **Image assets:** AI image generation tools were used to create or refine certain visuals, such as Counter-Strike-themed scoreboard graphics or background slide designs.
+- **Visualization formatting:** AI was asked to suggest adjustments to Altair plots, for example:
+  - making axis labels larger and more readable
+  - centering charts on a background and removing borders
+  - adjusting gradient scales to show clearer differences between above-line and below-line points

+These contributions were used to enhance clarity and presentation quality, but all data collection, cleaning, integration, and statistical analysis were performed directly by the project team.